JamieMason/shrinkpack/README.md

 ### shrinkpack

-With you hopefully convinced of the merits of `npm shrinkwrap`, `shrinkpack` will hopefully be seen as a small and complimentary addition.
+With you hopefully convinced of the merits of `npm shrinkwrap`, `shrinkpack` will hopefully be seen as a small and complementary addition.

 `shrinkpack` hopes to take `npm shrinkwrap` a little further by taking the .tgz tarballs of that specific, shrinkwrapped dependency graph saved by `npm shrinkwrap` and  stores them within your project.